wallee94/LIBS-analysis/README.md

 ## Instructions

-First, yo should install the requirements:
+You should start installing the requirements:

     pip install -r requirements.txt